HACManchester/Snippets/become_a_member/welcome_email.md

 1. ask someone in the space if they know where it is - if the answer is "we've run out GOTO 3"
 2. ask on telegram (https://hacman.org.uk/telegram) - still no joy finding it?
 3. email buyathng@hacman.org.uk to get us to buy some more OR if you need it urgently (and it's on the list) go buy some then email the receipt to treasurer@hacman.org.uk

+If you have any questions, please do not hesitate to contact me directly via email, or ask the group on Telegram or the forum.